Close

 Start learning today in a self-paced online

-Introduction to
+Introduction to people and plants, self-paced

 Marcos from the indigenous Shipibo Konibo is creating a medicinal plant garden

-People and plants, a course in ethnobotany
+People and plants, a 6-week course in ethnobotany

-Learn about the study of ethnobotany, and how it helps us understand how people in different cultures relate to plants for their survival, their health, wellbeing and meaning making.
+ONLINE GROUP COURSE – Learn about the study of ethnobotany, and how it helps us understand how people in different cultures relate to plants for their survival, their health, wellbeing and meaning making.
 Join the next online cohort!

 What participants say